In this article

 If you’re in a blended family with stepparents, stepchildren or step-anything-elses, you have unique estate planning needs.

-That’s something that Brenda* knows all too well.
+Brenda* is all too familiar with the pitfalls of estate planning for blended families.
 Her stepmother is trying to disinherit her and her sister by draining a trust meant for them.

 It’s been a three year battle to contest the will.

 If you’re on your second (or third or fourth or eleventh) marriage, or if you have a blended family of any sort, listen up.

 Writing a will isn’t exactly the most fun, but it’s important.
 This is particularly true for blended families.

 Dan Murphy, a financial planner at Greater Good Financial, has three children from a previous marriage and one with his current wife.
 Although everyone is on good terms, he recognizes that anything can happen.